1800s

 Photos on the above left and the below aurora image were included in the same article.

 UNIVERSITY OF CALGARY FAIRCHILD ALL-SKY CCD CAMERA - 1981.
 In 1981, the University of Calgary Canada ASI (All-Sky Imager) Science Team constructed the first operational digital camera which used a CCD (previous digital versions of the Calgary All-Sky Camera used an imager tube).
 The All-Sky camera used the first commercially available CCD, the Fairchild 100 x 100 pixel CCD of 1973 (see 1970s page), thus the name, Fairchild All-Sky Camera.
 Unlike other early electronic cameras, the All-Sky Camera provided digital data rather than analog data, thus making it the first documented operational digital camera using a CCD imager.
 It was used to photograph auroras.
 Shown above left to right: camera exterior, camera interior, camera on location.
 Shown below: Image of an aurora captured by the UC Fairchild All-Sky Camera.
 We believe we were the first digital camera history web site to provide a photo and information concerning this camera.
+NOT MARKETED.

 http://aurora.phys.ucalgary.ca/index_past.html